 There was a couple, (we cannot tell you their names) who lived in a large city (we cannot tell you which one) and cared deeply about a ministry that houses people who have serious unmet physical and spiritual needs.

 The ministry was doing great things in their city, and God gave them a vision that their program could reach a more diverse group, enabling them to help even more people.
 Their fundraising goal was way out of their reach, but they set it anyway.
 For months, this ministry sought to meet their goal and expand their reach, but it really looked like they might not make it.

 “Have faith,” one of the ministry’s leaders said, asking the group to hang on and not give up.
 The words of the encouragement may not sound very powerful, but they were rooted in a belief that the God who had begun a good work in their city, through their ministry, was faithful to complete it.

 No one at the ministry knew that, at that same time, God was tapping a couple on the shoulder.

 So, our couple contacted their local NCF office to talk about the gift they felt God calling them to make and their desire to give without ostentation.
 Then they opened their Cornerstone Fund, a personalized donor-advised fund at NCF, and recommended we send a huge check to this ministry … ASAP.
-We knew this was an important check with a specific purpose, and because it had a few zeros with it, our team took extra care to make sure the check was handled with the utmost care … and with anonymity.
+We knew this was an important check with a specific purpose, and because it had a few zeros with it, our team took extra care to make sure the check was handled with the utmost care … and with the requested anonymity.

 A few days later, a FedEx truck arrived with the check that would allow the ministry to reach their goal and fulfill their God-given vision.
 But when the delivery man knocked on the door, no one answered.
 He reported that he would re-deliver the package, and got back in his truck.